 Quickly identify your keywords’ gains or losses so you can act in response to secure your keyword rankings from being stolen by a competitor or take the chance to further boost your keyword rankings while it’s in trend.

-In addition to the multiple keyword rankings movement for the page.
 Be the first to know when something critical happens.